joehrz/PhotoPi/README.md

 ### Remote Server Operations

-The Remote Server component is responsible for performing Structure from Motion (SFM) photogrammetry using COLMAP to reconstruct 3D models from the images captured by the Raspberry Pi.
+The Remote Server component is responsible for running Structure from Motion (SfM) photogrammetry using COLMAP to reconstruct 3D models from images captured by the Raspberry Pi.

 1. **Deploy to Remote Server:**